Advanced Technology Lens Options

 Cataract surgery is not intended to eliminate the need for glasses.
 However, over the last several years, technology in the field of intraocular lens implants (IOLs) has provided more options for cataract patients who are interested in reducing their need for glasses after cataract surgery.
-These “Custom IOLs” are not considered medically necessary, but patients have the option to pay for this technology if they desire.
+These “Advanced Technology IOLs” are not considered medically necessary, but patients have the option to pay for this technology if they desire.
 Specific testing is required to determine if a patient is a good candidate for any of these IOLs.

 Astigmatism Correcting IOLs

-Patients having cataract surgery who also have astigmatism (a condition causing blurred vision where the cornea is more oval shaped than round) now have the option of having their astigmatism corrected with the IOL at the time of cataract surgery.
+Patients having cataract surgery who also have astigmatism (a condition causing blurred vision where the cornea is more oval-shaped than round) now have the option of having their astigmatism corrected with the IOL at the time of cataract surgery.
 These are referred to as “Toric IOLs” and they are a modification of the standard, single-focus IOL’s used in cataract surgery.
 These IOL’s have astigmatism correction built into the lens itself, and are positioned inside the eye in order to reduce or eliminate the patient’s astigmatism.
 These IOLs are very successful in correcting astigmatism and can reduce the dependency on glasses more than the standard IOL can provide.

 Unlike standard monofocal or single focus IOLs, the multifocal IOL provides both a near and distance focus.
 This lens is designed to distribute light energy entering the eye, focusing the vision for distance and near.
 The multifocal IOLs have a variety of different models to suit a patient’s preferences.
-The near focal point of the multifocal can be selected for very close range, normal reading vision distance, or computer/intermediate distance.
+The near focal point of the multifocal can be selected for a very close range, normal reading vision distance, or computer/intermediate distance.
 By customizing the near vision, the IOLs have the potential to greatly reduce the dependence on glasses after cataract surgery.

 Some patients with a multifocal IOL may notice rings or halos around light when driving at night, but over time this problem tends to lessen or go away completely as the eye and the brain adapt to the lens.